Frequently asked questions.

 How will I know if therapy is helping?

 Progress in therapy can look different for everyone, but some common signs include feeling more understanding for your unique circumstances, noticing shifts in your thoughts or emotions, responding differently to stress, and feeling more connected to yourself and your emotions.
+People often describe an experience of moving from reacting to responding, with more mindfulness and insight.

 In our work together, we’ll check in regularly to make sure therapy is meeting your needs and moving you toward your goals.